Aoibhcrouse/Portfolio-NESC3505/EDA.md

 <br /><br />
 <div>
-      <p>The following code demonstrates further T-tests for accuracy of the dofferent conditions in the dataset.</p>
+      <p>The following code demonstrates further T-tests for accuracy of the different conditions in the dataset.</p>
 </div>

 ```python